 Couples who use the proportional method to combine their finances each contribute into the household bills at a rate that's proportional to their income.

 Example: John and Sally

 John earns $2,000 per month, which is 33% of the total household income; Sally earns $4,000 per month, or 66% of the total household income.

 The couple spends $3,000 per month on their bills, including their mortgage, utilities, and groceries, with one-twelfth of their annual expenses going toward property taxes.

-Pros: The main advantage is that neither partner feels the pressure to "keep up with" or "budget down to" the earnings of the other partner.
-In other words, their income disparity doesn't cause a lifestyle clash.
+Neither partner feels the pressure to "keep up with" or "budget down to" the earnings of the other partner.

-The couple also enjoys a middle-ground stage of combined finances.
+The couple could also enjoy a middle-ground stage of combined finances.
 They share household bills, but they also keep separate money for themselves as individuals.

 The Raw Contribution Method